iansimonson/ztor/README.md

     - [x] Construct peer connection info per peer
     - [x] Only download on unchoke
 - [ ] Use `uv_get_handle` rather than the members
+- [ ] Support for N .torrent files at once
+    - [ ] Don't shutdown after a file is done downloading
+- [ ] Implement upload and answering requests
+    - [ ] Send `have` messages to all peers on download
+    - [ ] If `have` send piece on request
+    - [ ] provide mechanism to get non-owning immutable slice to piece
 - [ ] Setup server for incoming connections
     - [ ] Upload throttled amount of data
+    - [ ] Send bitfield on new incoming connections
+- [ ] Add invalid threshold
+    - [ ] After x amount of invalid pieces close connection to peer
 - [ ] Throttle data speeds
     - [ ] [Token Bucket](https://en.wikipedia.org/wiki/Token\_bucket)?
     - [ ] Upload throttle
     - [ ] Download throttle
-- [ ] Setup imgui for handling torrents in GUI mode
+- [ ] Setup imgui (or similar) for handling torrents in GUI mode
-- [ ] Support for N .torrent files at once

 ### Additional TODO:
+- [ ] Build libuv in build.zig
 - [ ] Move from libuv to native zig async/await
     - [ ] Abstract away libuv
 - [ ] Support non-compact peer list